Amlodipine / Hydrochlorothiazide / Valsartan Dosage

 Applies to the following strength(s): 5 mg-12.5 mg-160 mg ; 5 mg-25 mg-160 mg ; 10 mg-12.5 mg-160 mg ; 10 mg-25 mg-160 mg ; 10 mg-25 mg-320 mg

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

 Additional dosage information:

 Usual Adult Dose for Hypertension

-Maintenance dose: Individualize based on the effectiveness and tolerance of each individual component, orally once daily.
-The dosage may be increased after two weeks of therapy.
-The full blood pressure lowering effect was achieved two weeks after being on the maximal dose.
+Initial dose: 1 tablet orally once a day (The dosage may be increased after 2 weeks of therapy.
+The full blood pressure lowering effect was achieved 2 weeks after being on the maximal dose)

-Maximum dose: Amlodipine/hydrochlorothiazide/valsartan 10/25/320 mg orally once daily
+Maximum dose: Amlodipine/hydrochlorothiazide/valsartan 10 mg/25 mg/320 mg orally once a day

 Renal Dose Adjustments

 CrCl 30 mL/min or more: No adjustment recommended

 -Exposure to amlodipine is increased in patients with hepatic insufficiency.
 Lower doses of amlodipine/hydrochlorothiazide/valsartan should be considered.